Hospital Bag Checklist for Mum, Baby and Partner

 • Hospital file.
 Have your medical records handy, so that your doctors can easily see your medical history.

 • Birth plan (if you have one).
-You might have discussed your birth plan with your medical team, but having a few copies printed and available for doctors and nurses means that everyone can refer to it, in case last minute questions arise.
+You might have discussed your birth plan with your medical team, but having a few copies printed and available for doctors and nurses means that everyone can refer to it, in case last-minute questions arise.

 • Socks.
 Many mums pop on some warm socks if their feet get cold during labour.

 • Slippers or flip-flops.
 You’ll want slippers that are comfortable and easy to slip in and out of to wear as you walk around the hospital ward.
-Pack some flip-flops for using in the shower.
+Pack some flip-flops for use in the shower.

 • Lip balm.
 Your lips can get chapped during labour.
 Having some lip balm on hand will help hydrate your lips.